rendall/icebreakers/QUESTIONS.md

   * Do you have hidden talents?
   * Do you love working from home?
 Or would you rather be in an office setting?
   * Do you play any musical instruments?
-  * Do you play any sports?
   * Do you prefer laughter or suspense when it comes to movies?
 Comedy or drama?
   * Do you say "LOL" or "LMFAO" when you send text messages?
   * Do you think if we knew each other better that we'd be able to work together more effectively?
   * Do you think you have a good work-life balance?
   * Have you ever been in love?
-  * Have you ever been mistaken for someone famous?
   * How can team members learn more about each other?
   * How did you do on the office trivia contest last week?
   * How do you break awkward silences?